CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 <img src="images/userguide/beforeRenaming.png" width="500"><br>

 ```
-Description: I just realized that I want to be more specific about the movie I wnat to watch".
+Description: I want to be more specific about the movie I want to watch for task id #2.
 To update the name of the task,
 > rename 2 watch Harry Potter
 ```